Be Energy Efficient

 Identify energy savings

-The Department of Energy and Climate Change produced a guide for small and medium sized businesses looking to reduce their energy consumption.
-These ideas are relevant to all organisations.
+Use this guide from government for small and medium sized businesses looking to reduce their energy consumption.
 It covers everything from heating, lighting and equipment.
-The full guide can be accessed here.

 Roll out energy efficiency projects

-Developing a business case for energy efficiency projects is equally important.
-Zero Waste Scotland have a comprehensive guide to do so.
+Developing a business case for energy efficiency projects is important to attract investment.
+Zero Waste Scotland has a comprehensive guide to do so, and is equally relevant to England.

 Use Renewable Energy